Tyson Foods CFO Suspended After DUI Arrest | Law-Order

 Tyson Foods CFO Suspended After DUI Arrest

-Tyson Foods has suspended its CFO, John R. Tyson, following his arrest on DUI charges.
-Curt Calaway, a senior finance executive, will step in as interim CFO.
-Previously, Tyson was also arrested for criminal trespassing and public intoxication.
-Shares fell by 1.3% after the announcement.
+Tyson Foods suspended CFO John R. Tyson after he was arrested for DUI and careless driving in Arkansas.
+Curt Calaway will serve as interim CFO.
+This marks the second arrest in two years for Tyson, the founder’s great-grandson, raising questions about his continued role at the company.

-Tyson Foods has suspended its chief financial officer, John R. Tyson, after he was arrested on charges of alleged driving while intoxicated, the company said on Thursday.
+Tyson Foods suspended its chief financial officer, John R. Tyson, on Thursday after police in Arkansas arrested and charged him with driving while intoxicated and careless driving.
+The U.S. meatpacker said Curt Calaway, a senior finance executive with nearly two decades at the company, will take over as interim CFO.

-The U.S. meat packer said that Tyson was suspended from his duties immediately, and that Curt Calaway, a senior finance executive at the company, will take over as interim CFO.
-Shares of the company were down 1.3% in afternoon trading.
+It was the second time in under two years that the great-grandson of the company's founder, John W. Tyson, was arrested.
+Shares of the Springdale, Arkansas-based company were down 1.8% at $53.75 in afternoon trading.

-Tyson has previously also been arrested for criminal trespassing and public intoxication in Fayetteville, Arkansas in November 2022.
-Tyson is the great-grandson of the company's founder, John W. Tyson.
+The University of Arkansas police arrested and handcuffed John R. Tyson, 34, and released him nine hours later.
+He could not be immediately reached for a comment.
+A police corporal saw John R. Tyson drive his silver SUV partially on a curb and grass while making an improper turn early on Thursday, according to a police report.
+Tyson's eyes appeared bloodshot and watery and he smelled of intoxicants, the report said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)